 Apart from the above, the Group also incurs tax charge on US operations.
 During the current year, the applicable statutory federal corporation tax rate in the United States has changed to 21% effective from January 1, 2018 and has resulted in the blended tax rate of 27.5% for the current fiscal year (2017: 34%) resulting in effective tax rate of 30% on a steady state basis.
-However, due to the change in tax regulations in the US, the Group had to take a one-off charge relating to deferred tax asset, which resulted in effective tax rate of 89% for US operations of the Group.
+However, due to the change in tax regulations, the Group had to take a significant implied charge relating to deferred tax asset, which resulted in effective tax rate of 89%.